ONSdigital/sdc/microservices/restful-api-design-guidelines.md

 `GET /collectionexercises/survey/cb0711c3-0ac8-41d3-ae0e-567e5a1ef87`

 ## HTTP Status Codes
-Endpoints should return the appropriate HTTP status code.
-Including, but not limited to:
+Endpoints should return the [appropriate HTTP status code](https://httpstatuses.com/).

-* `HTTP 201 Created` - when a resource has been created
-* `HTTP 204 No Content` - when a request for a list of resources returns an empty list
-* `HTTP 400 Bad Request` - when invalid request parameters are supplied
-* `HTTP 404 Not Found` - when the requested resource could not be found

 ## JSON Responses
-Primary resource identifiers within JSON responses should use an `id` attribute.
-Attributes that reference secondary resource types should be named with the resource type name in camel case with an `ID` suffix.
-External references i.e. identifiers that have a meaning to the business and are used outside the platform (e.g. reporting unit reference, case reference etc.) should be named with a `Ref` suffix:
+* Primary resource identifiers within JSON responses should use an `id` attribute
+* Attributes that reference secondary resource types should be named with the resource type name in camel case with an `ID` suffix
+* External references i.e. identifiers that have a meaning to the business and are used outside the platform (e.g. reporting unit reference, case reference etc.) should be named with a `Ref` suffix

+Example:

 ```json
 {